Statistical Algorithms and a Lower Bound for Detecting Planted Clique: Definitions and Overview

 \subsection{Problems over Distributions}

-We begin by formally defining the class of problems addressed by our framework. \begin{definition}[Search problems over distributions] For a domain $X$, let $\D$ be a set of distributions over $X$, let $\F$ be a set of solutions and $\Z:\D \rightarrow 2^{\F}$ be a map from a distribution $D \in \D$ to a subset of solutions $\Z(D) \subseteq \F$ that are defined to be valid solutions for $D$.
-For $t>0$ the {\em distributional search problem} $\Z$ over $\D$ and $\F$ using $t$ samples is to find a valid solution $f \in \Z(D)$ given access to $t$ random samples from an unknown $D \in \D$. \end{definition}
+We begin by formally defining the class of problems addressed by our framework. \begin{definition}[Search problems over distributions] For a domain $X$, let $\D$ be a set of distributions over $X$, let $\F$ be a set called {\em solutions} and $\Z:\D \rightarrow 2^{\F}$ be a map from a distribution $D \in \D$ to a subset of solutions $\Z(D) \subseteq \F$ that are defined to be valid solutions for $D$.
+The {\em distributional search problem} $\Z$ over $\D$ and $\F$ using $t$ samples is to find a valid solution $f \in \Z(D)$ given access (to an oracle or samples from) an unknown $D \in \D$. \end{definition}

+In some settings it is natural to parameterize the set of valid solutions by additional parameters, such as accuracy.
+The extension of the definition to such settings is immediate.
+An example of a distributional search problem is the distributional planted $k$-biclique we described in Definition \ref{def:clique}.
+In this case the domain $X$ is $\{0,1\}^n$, the set of input distributions is all the distributions with a planted $k$-biclique $\D = \{ D_S \cond S \subset [n],\ |S| = k\}$ and the set of solutions is the set of all subsets of size $k$: $\F= \{ S \cond S \subset [n],\ |S| = k\}$.
+For each $D_S$ there is a single valid solution $S$.
+For a second example, we point the reader to the distributional MAX-XOR-SAT problem in Section \ref{sec:max-xor-sat}.

-We note that this definition captures decision problems by having $\F = \{0,1\}$.
-With slight abuse of notation, for a solution $f \in \F$, we denote by $\Z^{-1}(f)$ the set of distributions in $\D$ for which $f$ is a valid solution.
+We note that this definition also captures decision problems by having $\F = \{0,1\}$.
+A simple example of a decision problem over distributions that is relevant to our discussion is that of distinguishing a planted biclique distribution from the uniform distribution over $\zo^n$ which we denote by $U$.
+Here the set of input distributions is $\D = \{U\} \cup \{ D_S \cond S \subset [n],\ |S| = k\}$.
+The only valid solution for a planted biclique distribution $D_S$ is 1 and the only valid solution for $U$ is 0.
+For a solution $f \in \F$, we denote by $\Z_f$ the set of distributions in $\D$ for which $f$ is a valid solution.